 General Program Information

-- Students do an independent scientific research project
+- Students conduct an content targeted independent scientific research project

 - Students gain exposure to professional scientists as research project mentors